Multivariate response and parsimony for Gaussian cluster-weighted models: Experiments and Illustrations

-Due to the higher computational requirements of this family, 50 samples are generated.
-The eMCWM family is run using all 196 models for $G\in\{1,\ldots,4\}$ resulting in a total of 784 models for each sample.
+One hundred samples are generated.
+The eMCWM family is run using all 196 models for $G\in\{1,\ldots,4\}$, resulting in a total of 784 models for each sample.
 Both the BIC and the ICL chose the same model each time.
-The VEE-VII model is chosen 43 out of 50 times.
-All 50 times, the selected model fit the correct number of components and resulted in perfect classification.
-The difference in BIC values between the chosen model and the VEE-VII model ranged between 0.16 and 7.42 with a median value of 0.70. \tablename~\ref{parestsim1} shows the estimated mean and range (in parentheses) of the estimated parameters for each component for the VEE-VII models.
-Clearly, the parameter estimates are quite close to the true values.
+The VEE-VII model is chosen 91 out of 100 times.
+The selected model fit the correct number of components and resulted in perfect classification 99 out of 100 times (with one misclassification on the remaining sample).
+True and estimated parameters for the two-component VEE-VII model are reported in \tablename~\ref{parestsim1}.
+Clearly, the parameter estimates are close to the true values.